nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/jobs.md

-jobs = [CreateDevices, DeviceConnectionsReport, DeviceIPsReport] register_jobs(*jobs)
+jobs = [CreateDevices, DeviceConnectionsReport, DeviceIPsReport]
 ```

-+/- 2.0.0
++/- 2.2.2
-    Because Jobs are now proper Celery tasks, you now must call `register_jobs()` from within your `jobs.py` file when it is imported; any jobs not included in this call will not be available for Celery to schedule and execute.
+    In Nautobot 2.0.0 through 2.2.1, you were required to call `nautobot.apps.jobs.register_jobs()` from within your `jobs.py` file when it is imported.
+This requirement has been removed in newer Nautobot versions.